Skip to main content

 );

-// Generate a new random public key
+// Generate a random address to send to

 const to = web3.Keypair.generate();